 What About Vitamins?

 Vitamins can be great, but knowing which ones to take is important.
+Even more important is knowing what vitamins vegetarians need.
 Just some of the worthwhile vitamins for you may include:

 - A multivitamin – a multivitamin can be useful if you don’t get enough fruit and veg each day.